-For Division III, the propeller may be positioned so that a portion of the blades must be within a 1/2" distance from the transom.
+For Division III, a proportion of the propeller must be within a 1/2" distance from the transom.

 On Division III boats, the canopy must be clear enough to see the driver inside and the driver must be visible from his armpits and up.